rimchristian/Hotel-Reservation-ML-Model/README.md

 - It would be convenient for hotels to have a model to predict if a guest will actually come.
 This can help hotels plan logistics, such as personal and food requirements.
 - Models that offer more rooms.

+### Feature Importance
+- Which features are most important to predict cancelations?

 ### **Content**
 - This data contains booking information for a city hotel and a resort hotel.
 Other features include the dates, length, parking, daily rates, and etc.